 Your business will inevitably change and grow over time as you respond to different market opportunities, economic factors and personal issues.
 For example, changes in your business circumstances may result in a need to change your business structure, business name, or address and contact details.

-According to the Decree-Law 76-A/2006 of March 29th, most of such changes become effective through a shareholder’s decision, without being required the execution of a public deed.
+With the entry intoforce of Decree-Law no. 76-A/2006 of March 29th, most of such changes can be implemented through a shareholder’s decision, without being required the execution of a public deed.

-A new name approval certificate shall be applied at the Company Store through the National Register of Legal Entities.
-The cost of the admissibility certificate is €75.
+A new name approval certificate shall be applied with the National Register of Legal Entities.
+The cost of the relevant certificate is €75.

 However, such new name approval certificate is not required for the change of the company’s registered offices in case: (i) the former and the new registered offices are in the same municipality or (ii) the company has a fantasy name (i.e. the company name has no meaning, is an invented name) added or not with a reference to the company’s activity.